15 Tips and Activities for Onboarding Remote Employees in 2023

 Keep in mind that the quality of your onboarding program will reflect on your company as a whole.
 This is your chance to make a good first impression, which will set the tone for the rest of your collaboration with the new employee.
 You want to make them feel that they’ve just entered a company that’s well-managed, has a strong culture and cares about its people!

-A study by Gallup finds that only 12% of employees strongly agree that their company has a great onboarding process.
+A study finds that only 12% of employees strongly agree that their company has a great onboarding process.
 This means that a vast majority of organisations are overlooking this crucial aspect!
 So if you really want to attract and retain top talent, read on to find out how to do a better job than the 88% of companies who are not paying enough attention to their new hires.

 The challenges of remote employee onboarding